cyborgmarina/pitico/README.md

 # pitico.cash - Japurá (v0.1.0)

-## Full client-side webapp to create and manage your Bitcoin Cash SLP tokens in a user-friendly way.
+## Browser-only tool to create and manage your Bitcoin Cash SLP tokens in a user-friendly way.
-## Learn more about the Simple Ledger Protocol: https://simpleledger.cash/
+### Learn more about the Simple Ledger Protocol: https://simpleledger.cash/

 ** We're pleased to announce that pitico is now a award-winning project!
-We won 3rd place in the Simple Ledger Virtual Hackathon (SLPVH) 2019: https://simpleledger.info/slpvh/
+We won 3rd place in the Simple Ledger Virtual Hackathon (SLPVH) 2019: https://simpleledger.info/slpvh/ **

-** Still in early stages, be careful!
+** Still in early stages, be careful! **

 - Create
 - Mint